BabylonJS/Documentation/content/features/featuresDeepDive/scene/layermask.md

 # In-Depth layerMask

 `layerMask` is a property you can find on many objects and may be a bit difficult to grasp at first.
-This page should give you a good understanding of how it works accross Babylon.js objects.
+This page should give you a good understanding of how it works across Babylon.js objects.

 ## layerMask meaning